alex-free/alex-free.github.io/a999-activator/readme.md

 iPads in theory can work too in a future update, as well as any other A9 device not currently supported.

-### What about iOS 9.0.x/9.1/9.3.4/9.3.5??

-So iOS 9.0.x/iOS 9.1/9.3.4/9.3.5 have jailbreaks.
-The problem here is that these jailbreaks require an activated iOS 9 iPhone.
-Chicken and egg problem, we need a jailbreak to activate.
-This could be developed in the future if it can be done from a ramdisk entrypoint similar to how iOS 9.2-9.3.3 are handled and then triggered with some kind of untether or Safari exploit.

 ## How This Works

 Remember, this is all automatic (as possible)!